A resume picture might seem like a great way to enhance your resume, but what do you need to know before you add one?

 Here are some examples of ways you can make a strong first impression with your resume:

 Creating a logo for your resume is a good way to make a strong first impression without a photo.
 Place this at the top of your resume and make sure it does not interfere with the wider layout.
+For examples of how you can create a layout with a simple but effective logo, check out our resume templates

-The right font and size are important to the look of your resume as are the margins.
+The right font and font size are important to the look of your resume, as are the margins.
 Stick to traditional, professional fonts like Arial and Calibri, and aim for a font size of 10.5 to 12.
 Your margins should generally be one inch all around, but you can lower this to 0.5 of an inch if you need more space.

 Your resume format, or how your resume is organized, says a lot about you as a job seeker.
 A functional resume with a large skills section gives a different impression than a traditional chronological resume with a large work history section.